 Despite the absence of federal legislation, the U.S. Department of Labor and the IRS have been increasingly cracking down on businesses that misclassify ICs.
 And plaintiffs’ class action lawyers have, for the past few years, targeted companies that have not “followed the rules” regarding the use of ICs.

 Even companies that intend to comply with the applicable federal and state laws have been found to have misclassified employees as ICs.
 Why?
 Because they have unwittingly failed to structure, document, and implement their IC relationships consistent with such laws.
 In this legal environment, many companies that use ICs or conduct business using an IC-business model have sought to minimize their exposure to IC misclassification liability, which for many companies can be a seven-figure number or higher – depending on the number of ICs in use as well as other variables.
-Businesses have used IC Diagnostics™, a proprietary process to evaluate their level of IC compliance, assess their compliance alternatives, and guide the restructuring, re-documentation, and re-implementation of IC relationships to enhance IC compliance and minimize exposure.
+Businesses have used a process such as IC Diagnostics™ to evaluate their level of IC compliance, assess their compliance alternatives, and guide the restructuring, re-documentation, and re-implementation of IC relationships to enhance IC compliance and minimize exposure.

 When the Payroll Fraud Prevention Act is available to the public, we will report on it here in this legal blog.

 Editors’ Note: Click on the bill number below for the full text of the Payroll Fraud Prevention Act of 2013: S.1687

 Written by Richard Reibstein.